NusratBagwan/Sales-trend-analysis-using-aggregations-/README.md

 sales trend analysis using aggregations on online sales dataset.

 # Dataset Used:
-sales_data.csv uploded in zip file above
+sales_data.csv from kaggle (uploded in zip file above)
+#  Tools: MySQL

 # steps with output
 Created database sales_data
 imported dataset of sales_data.csv in table sales_ data.